Maratha Empire: Shivaji and his descendants

+Portrait of Shivaji, in the Rijksmuseum, Netherland.

 Shivaji (1630–1680) was a Maratha aristocrat of the Bhonsle clan and was the founder of the Maratha state.
 Shivaji led a resistance against the Sultanate of Bijapur in 1645 by winning the fort Torna, followed by many more forts, placing the area under his control and establishing Hindavi Swarajya (self-rule of Hindu people).
 He created an independent Maratha state with Raigad as its capital and successfully fought against the Mughals to defend his kingdom.
 He was crowned as Chhatrapati (sovereign) of the new Maratha Kingdom in 1674.

 The Maratha dominion under him comprised about 4.1% of the subcontinent, but it was spread over large tracts.
 At the time of his death, it was reinforced with about 300 forts, and defended by about 40,000 cavalries, and 50,000 soldiers, as well as naval establishments along the west coast.
 Over time, the kingdom would increase in size and heterogeneity; by the time of his grandson's rule, and later under the Peshwas in the early 18th century, it became a vast realm.

 Shivaji had two sons: Sambhaji and Rajaram, who had different mothers and were half-brothers.
 In 1681, Sambhaji succeeded to the crown after his father's death and resumed his expansionist policies.
 Sambhaji had earlier defeated the Portuguese and Chikka Deva Raya of Mysore.
 To nullify the alliance between his rebel son, Akbar, and the Marathas, Mughal Emperor Aurangzeb headed south in 1681.
 With his entire imperial court, administration and an army of about 500,000 troops, he proceeded to expand the Mughal empire, gaining territories such as the sultanates of Bijapur and Golconda.
 During the eight years that followed, Sambhaji led the Marathas successfully against the Mughals.